-The list of nearby schools has been selected by researching which schools offer similar programs to Brazosport College.
+The list of schools below have been selected by researching which schools offer similar programs to Brazosport College.

-- College of the Mainland in Texas City, TX (34 miles away)
+- College of the Mainland in Lubbock, TX (34 miles away)

-- Galveston College in Galveston, TX (40 miles away)
+- Galveston College in Borger, TX (40 miles away)

 - Victoria College in Victoria, TX (97 miles away)

-- Lamar State College - Port Arthur in Port Arthur, TX (110 miles away)
+- Lamar State College - Orange in Beaumont, TX (124 miles away)

 Also, check out our college lists below, which can help students compare schools to one another: